-- Travel Retail Associations and Industry Bodies:

-Dufry is an active member of each of the relevant regional and national industry associations in the geographies in which it operates (see pages 56 / 57).
-We are proud to have senior staff members on the Board of some of the most respected industry bodies ETRC, MEADFA, IAADFS, ASUTIL, UKTRF or the Duty Free World Council.
+- Travel Retail Associations and Industry Bodies: Dufry is an active member of each of the relevant regional and national industry associations in the geographies in which it operates (see pages 58 59).
+We are proud to have senior staff members on the Board of some of the most respected industry bodies ETRC (European Travel Retail Confederation), MEADFA (Middle East&Africa Duty-Free Association), IAADFS (International Association of Airport Duty-Free Stores), ASUTIL (South American Association of Free Stores), UKTRF (UK Travel Retail Forum) and the DFWC (Duty Free World Council).
 This gives Dufry a voice in industry debates, ensuring that it plays a proactive role in shaping the industry's future. - Government & Public Institutions The relationship with this group is of major importance, as they are the generators and guardians of laws and regulations that circumscribe Dufry's operating environment.
 New laws and regulations can have a significant impact on the business and Dufry needs to be aware of any changes and be prepared to influence draft regulations and react to comply as needed. - Service Providers Understanding the relationship of Dufry with key service providers - mainly with IT, and logistics suppliers among others - is fundamental for Dufry to have a more holistic view of its ESG impact and to assess and eventually address improvement areas. - Media Is an important group for Dufry as it permits the company to communicate with some of our main stakeholders.
-Dufry strives to build strong and close collaborative relationships with media and our communications teams maintain direct and long-term relations with media representatives and influencers and provide them with timely information on a wide range of global, regional and local topics. - ESG Community Comprised of ESG rating agencies and the ESG community of the travel retail and airport industry, the relationship with this group of stakeholders permits our company to have a better understanding of the main topics of concern on a global basis and identify areas of improvement within our ESG reporting and communication. - Communities and Charities As part of its social commitment, Dufry supports many activities in communities in which it operates.
-Dufry has a particular focus on education, youth development and charities for children and encourages its employees to work as active members at a local level.
+Dufry strives to build strong and close collaborative relationships with media and our communications teams maintain direct and long-term relations with media representatives and influencers and provide them with timely information on a wide range of global, regional and local topics.

+- ESG Community Comprised of ESG rating agencies, ESG powerhouses (such as United Nations Global Compact, GRI or SBTi), and the ESG community of the travel retail and airport industry.
+The relationship with this group of stakeholders permits our company to have a better understanding of the main topics of concern on a global basis and identify areas of improvement within our ESG reporting and communication. - Communities and Charities As part of its social commitment, Dufry supports many activities in communities in which it operates.
+Dufry has a particular focus on education, youth development and charities for children as well as general health and water related initiatives and encourages its employees to work as active members at a local level.
 For detailed information, please see our Community Engagement section on pages 110-116.